MicrosoftDocs/powerbi-docs/powerbi-docs/service-basic-concepts.md

   ![Dataset diagram](media/service-basic-concepts/drawing2.png)

-To [connect to or import a dataset](service-get-data.md), select **Get Data** (at the bottom of the left navigation) or select **+ Create > Dataset** (in the upper right corner).
+To [connect to or import a dataset](service-get-data.md), select **Get Data** at the bottom of the left navigation.
 Follow the instructions to connect to or import the specific source and add the dataset to the active workspace.
 New datasets are marked with a yellow asterisk.
-The work you do in Power BI does not change the underlying dataset.
+The work you do in Power BI doesn't change the underlying dataset.

 If you're [part of an **_app workspace_**](service-collaborate-power-bi-workspace.md), datasets added by one workspace member are available to the other workspace members.